tomcam/least-github-pages/docs/README.md

 Changing the master branch to `/docs` means you will be able to avoid specifying the `/docs` folder at the base of every link.

-## Your site is now on GitHub Pages
+## Your site is now on GitHub Pages at github.io

 A new message appears above it in the **GitHub Pages** section, saying **Your site is ready to be published at ...**, followed by a link.